Managing backups in Yandex Managed Service for Valkey™

 - In the management console

-, go to the folder with the cluster to get backup information for. - Select Yandex Managed Service for Valkey™.
+, go to the folder with the cluster whose backup information you want to get. - Go to Yandex Managed Service for Valkey™.

-- Click the name of your cluster and open the Backups tab.
+- Click the cluster name and select the Backups tab.

 To get information about a backup of a previously deleted cluster: